Hiltaba Nature Reserve: History

 The MacLachlan family purchased Hiltaba in 1986, in 1995 transferring it to Janet Angas (née MacLachlan) and her husband Alastair.

-After the Millennium drought caused the end of using the property as a sheep station, it was destocked.
-The SA Department of Environment, Water & Natural Resources (DEWNR) noticed that the property was for sale around 2011, and encouraged Nature Foundation to acquire it.
+After the Millennium drought caused the end of using the property as a sheep station, it was restocked.
+The SA Department of Environment, Water & Natural Resources (DEWNR) noticed that the property was for sale around 2011, and encouraged the Nature Foundation to acquire it.
 Hiltaba Station was bought by the Nature Foundation in 2012, with the assistance of the Federal Government's Caring for Our Country fund and the Government of South Australia, with the intention of returning the property to its natural state.

-One of the main purposes of creating the nature reserve is to help to create an almost completely unbroken east–west corridor of nearly 750 km across which the native animals, including the yellow-footed rock wallaby, could to move freely.
+One of the main purposes of creating the nature reserve is to help to create an almost completely unbroken east–west corridor of nearly 750 km across which the native animals, including the yellow-footed rock wallaby, could move freely.
 All sheep were removed from the area, and by the time of its opening as a reserve (although not yet to the public) on 3 May 2013, around 6500 feral goats had been removed.
 Workers were continuing to shoot feral cats and lay down bait for foxes.
 There was a special dedication at the opening ceremony to Damien Pearce, a DEWNR employee who had worked hard to achieve the corridor in the arid lands but died in 2010, before the purchase of the property.

 In 2018 two budget bush campgrounds were opened on the property: one at Pretty Point, with only a toilet, no showers, while the one at the Old Shearers Quarters has showers and toilets.